ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 8. To run the job on the specified schedule, select the Enable check box near the end of the row.
 9. Click **Save**.

+## Procting SQL databases in AlwaysOn Availability Groups
+{: #configureBackupAlwaysOn}

+You can protect SQL Server databases in AlwaysOn Availability Groups by using the Windows IBM Cloud Backup Agentand SQL Server plug-in.
+If you back up a database in a secondary replica, a copy-only backup of the database is performed.
+Copy-only backups do not affect the sequence of conventional SQL Server backups.
+Microsoft only supports copy-only backups of secondary databases (see http://msdn.microsoft.com/en-us/library/hh245119.aspx).
+Note: If a backup job includes secondary databases and databases that are not in a secondary replica, a copy-only backup will be performed for all databases in the job.
+Do not include a secondary database in the same job as a standalone database.
+To protect SQL Server databases in AlwaysOn Availability Groups, do one of the following:
+ Install the Windows IBM Cloud Backup Agentand plug-in on the server where the primary replica is hosted.
+You can run a full backup of the primary databases, followed by full or transaction log backups.
+If the primaryreplica becomes a secondary replica after a failover, the IBM Cloud Backup Agentautomatically runs copy-only database backups instead of full backups.
+Transaction log backups remain the same.
+ Install the Windows IBM Cloud Backup Agentand plug-in on a server where a secondary replica is hosted.
+This backup strategy offloads backup processing to a non-primary server.
+You can run a copy-only backup of the secondary database, followed by copy-only or transaction log backups.
+If the secondary replica becomes the primary replica after a failover, the IBM Cloud Backup Agentautomatically runs full backups instead of copy-only backups.
+Transaction log backups remain the same.
+Note: If the availability mode of the secondary replica is asynchronous-commit, transaction logs on the secondary database could lag behind the primary replica database.
+If the secondary database is being backed up, data loss could occur.
+ Install the Windows IBM Cloud Backup Agentand plug-in on the primary replica server and on secondary replica servers.
+This strategy ensures that backups continue even if one of the replicas is down.
+You can run a full backup on the primary replica, followed by full or transaction log backups.
+You can also run copy-only backups on the secondary replicas, followed by copy-only or transaction log backups.
+If a SQL database in an AlwaysOn Availability Group is hosted on a SQL Server Failover Cluster Instance, install the Agent, SQL Server plug-in and Cluster plug-in on each physical node, and configure jobs on the virtual node.
+Full backups will run if the database is a primary database, and copy-only backups will run if the database is a secondary database.
+For information

+## Protecting SQL Server Clusters
+{: #configureBackupSQLCluster}

+To protect a SQL Server cluster, you must install the Windows IBM Cloud Backup Agentwith the Cluster Support plug-in and SQL Server plug-in on each node in the cluster.
+In Portal, you can then register a virtual server for the SQL Server role in Portal and create and run backup jobs on the virtual server.
+Backup jobs on a virtual server are automatically directed to the active cluster node and will not reseed after a failover.
+To fully protect a SQL Server cluster, you must back up:
+ the quorum disk
+ each physical node in the cluster
+ cluster volumes
+ the SQL Server databases to provide point-in-time database recovery.
+When a cluster is fully protected, you can recover the cluster if components are lost, are corrupted or fail.

 ## Advanced Settings
 {: #SQLDBBackupAdvanced}